paulvstrashnov/AFDistill/README.md

 </p>

 ## Environment
-To run this code, please install PyTorch and Pytorch Lightning (we tested the code on Pytorch 1.13 and Pytorch Lightning 1.8.1)
+To run this code, please install PyTorch and Pytorch Lightning (we tested the code on Pytorch 1.13, Pytorch Lightning 1.8.1 and NumPy 1.26.4)

 ## Data for AFDistill Training